-Vessel-Operating Common Carriers (VOCCs) or ocean common carrier:
+A Vessel-Operating Common Carrier (VOCC) or ocean common carrier:

-- Assumes responsibility for the transportation from the port or point of receipt to the port or point of destination
+- assumes responsibility for the transportation from the port or point of receipt to the port or point of destination, and

-- Uses, for all or part of that transportation, a vessel operating between a port in the United States and a port in a foreign country
+- uses, for all or part of that transportation, a vessel operating on the high seas or the Great Lakes between a port in the United States and a port in a foreign country.

 VOCC Agreements Required to be Filed with the FMC

 Agreements among ocean common carriers must be filed with the FMC (46 U.S.C. § 40302) unless specifically exempted by Commission regulations at 46 C.F.R. part 535.
 Examples of ocean common carrier agreements include the following:

 - Space Charter Agreements are agreements between ocean common carriers whereby a carrier (or carriers) agrees to provide vessel space for use by another carrier (or carriers) in exchange for compensation or services.

 - Vessel Sharing Agreements are agreements are agreements where two or more ocean common carriers are authorized to discuss and agree on the provision of capacity in a defined U.S. trade through the deployment of a specific liner service or services.

 - VOCC Rate Discussion Agreements are agreements between ocean common carriers that authorize the discussion of any kind of rate and/or charge in a specified sub-trade or trades.

 - VOCC Cooperative Working Agreements are agreements between ocean common carriers that establish exclusive, preferential, or cooperative working relationships that are subject to the Shipping Act, but that do not fall precisely within the parameters of any specifically defined agreement.